2015–2016 United Kingdom renegotiation of European Union membership: The UK and the Eurozone

 The EU deal attempted to reassure non-Eurozone countries including the UK, that decisions would not be made favouring Eurozone members over them.
 There would have been a system for non-Eurozone members to object to rules being passed that might harm them but it will not give them a legal opt-out.
 However EU law already bans discrimination so this would have been merely an additional protection.

 Along with Denmark, the UK had an opt-out to the 1992 Maastricht Treaty which means they were not technically obliged to join the Euro.

-Prior to this EU deal there was concern that Eurozone members may discuss matters of the EU and single market separate to the wider membership and therefore come up with a deal they could theoretically impose on non-Eurozone countries.
-In the Council, Eurozone members would have sufficient majority to pass directives if they wished, although those proposals would need to be proposed and drafter by the Commission first and also approved by the European Parliament.
+Prior to this EU deal, there was concern that Eurozone members may discuss matters of the EU and single market separate to the wider membership and therefore come up with a deal they could theoretically impose on non-Eurozone countries.
+In the Council, Eurozone members would have sufficient majority to pass directives if they wished, although those proposals would need to be proposed and drafted by the Commission first and also approved by the European Parliament.

-In addition to specifically banning such discrimination it also contained a statement of intent that any measures for "economic and monetary union" will be voluntary for non-Eurozone countries, and that those countries will not stand in the way of such measures for those in the Eurozone.
+In addition to specifically banning such discrimination, it also contained a statement of intent that any measures for "economic and monetary union" will be voluntary for non-Eurozone countries, and that those countries will not stand in the way of such measures for those in the Eurozone.
 For example, non-Eurozone countries will not be required to contribute to bailouts for Eurozone countries.

 Limiting residence rights for family members

-The European Parliament intends to bring forward legislation to change EU law to limit the ability of a non-EU national to gain the right to live and work anywhere in the EU (including the UK) by becoming the spouse of an EU citizen.
-There has been some back-and-forth on the matter in the European Court of Justice with existing laws being inconclusive.
-This change to the law, if approved, should clarify the matter.
-The changes to the law could still be challenged in both the EU Court of Justice and the Court of Human Rights (which is not an EU institution).
+The European Council intended to bring forward legislation to change EU law to limit the ability of a non-EU national to gain the right to live and work anywhere in the EU (including the UK) by becoming the spouse of an EU citizen.
+The matter has been subject of a case in the European Court of Justice, which ruled that European law took precedence over any restrictions set by national law of a member state.
+This proposed change to the law was expected to bring EU law more in line with desired restrictions by some member states.

-This change in law is not intended to deal with deliberate abuses of the immigration policy (sham marriages) for which existing tools exist.
+This proposed change in law was not intended to deal with deliberate abuses of the immigration policy (sham marriages) for which existing tools exist.

 Legal status and enforcement

 The EU deal would have been international law, as it was made by European heads of government acting outside the structure of the EU.
-The UK intended to register it as such.
-This would have meant that statements and intentions made within it cannot be challenged by the Court of Justice.
+The UK intended to register it with the United Nations as such.
+This would have meant that statements and intentions made within it cannot be challenged before the Court of Justice of the European Union.
 However, certain aspects of it would need treaty change within the EU and certain elements would need legislation to become part of EU law.
-The Commission had already indicated its intention to bring the legislative requirements to the EU Council and Parliament for passage.
+The European Commission had already indicated its intention to bring the legislative requirements to the EU Council and the European Parliament for passage.
 Cameron stated that he had lodged the documents with the United Nations.